eslint/eslint/docs/src/extend/plugins.md

 ---

 An ESLint plugin is an extension for ESLint that adds additional rules and configuration options.
 Plugins let you customize your ESLint configuration to enforce rules that are not included in the core ESLint package.
-Plugins can also provide additional environments, custom processors and configurations.
+Plugins can also provide additional environments, custom processors, and configurations.

 ## Name a Plugin